ermyas/sgnv2/x/message/spec/01_concepts.md

 ## Message & Execution Context

-"Message" and "Execution Context" basically mean the same thing in this module and will be used interchangably.
+"Message" and "Execution Context" basically mean the same thing in this module and will be used interchangeably.

 Execution Context is a data structure that carries all the necessary information of a message and is used as a body of communication with systems outside of this module.
 This context can be queried by external parties (notably the third-party-run executor) through the `ExecutionContexts` querier.

 ## Active Execution Context

-An execution context is said to be "active" and is thus queriable through the `ExecutionContexts` rpc if it has an `activeMessageId` **AND** if its signatures reaches quorum.
+An execution context is said to be "active" and can thus be queried through the `ExecutionContexts` rpc if it has an `activeMessageId` **AND** if its signatures have reached quorum.

 # Flows

 Update proposals of on-chain events (MessageWithTransfer, Message) emitted from MessageBus are built into execution contexts and are saved to the application state. x/message assigns the execution context an `activeMessageId` and emits `EventTypeMessageToSign`.
-Once enough signatures are appplied, execution contexts can be queried through `ExecutionContexts` rpc.
+Once enough signatures are applied, execution contexts can be queried through `ExecutionContexts` rpc.

 ## Message With Transfer